niko-zvt/Lyssa/README.md

-Lyssa
+Lyssa - the deity of madness.
 =========

-## Lyssa - the deity of madness.
 ### The repository stores information about crazy things.